-These low carb and keto-friendly peanut butter cookies are crispy on the outside, full of peanut butter flavor and studded with chocolate chips.
-It’s an easy, one-bowl recipe so that you can quickly whip up a batch of these whenever the craving hits for a cookie.
+Keto peanut butter chocolate chip cookies are crispy on the outside, full of peanut butter flavor, and studded with chocolate chips.
+It’s an easy, one-bowl cookie recipe so that you can quickly whip up a batch of these whenever the craving hits for a cookie.

 It’s almost the weekend so time for a treat.
-These cookies are super easy to make.
+These peanut butter keto cookies are super easy to make.
 They take about ten minutes to prepare and ten minutes to bake.

 If you’ve been baking a long time, you’ve likely come across flourless peanut butter cookie recipes before.
 The most basic recipe is just 3 ingredients, but I’ve always added a few more ingredients to mine to turn them into peanut butter chocolate chip cookies.
-Recently, I took my flourless peanut butter chocolate chip cookies recipe that I have been making for years and made a few tweaks to make them keto-friendly.
+Recently, I took my flourless peanut butter chocolate chip cookies recipe that I have been making for years and made a few tweaks to make them low carb, dairy-free, and keto diet friendly.

 - Unsweetened Natural Creamy Peanut Butter- Make sure to use natural peanut butter, otherwise your dough will be too dry.
 I like to start with a fresh jar to make sure the peanut butter hasn’t dried out at all.